RoadRomeo1/Fest/README.md

 # Fest

-(1)it is registration in any fest
+(1) It is information management application, which can be used for any type of event or any other data manangement puprpose.

-(2)you can perform all basic crud operation in that application plus i also added email alert system in that application and also you can contact the developer via email in this application.
+(2) You can perform CRUD oprations with this application, it also have email alert system in that application and also I have added feature to report a bug.

+(3) Devleoped in Java.

-(3)it is written in java.
+(4) Frontend is developed in HTML/CSS/JS/Bootstrap.

-(4) i let html,css,jsp,jstl,bootstrap,etc do the display part for me.

-(5)databases:mysql

-(6)framework:Hibernate.